The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 3. Action — verbs in motion

 Verbs lock in the energy of the shot.
 Light a match, sprint up the stairs, lean against the bar.
-Pair the verb with one or two micro-moves — a nervous glance, a hand brushing hair — and Veo 4 starts producing the layered motion that makes a clip feel alive.
+Pair the verb with one or two micro-moves — a nervous glance, a hand brushing hair — and Gemini Omni (Veo 4) starts producing the layered motion that makes a clip feel alive.

 • 04